 - Verification: Identify various scenarios to test the code against, including edge cases.
 Be able to diagnose and fix any issues that arise.

-- Aim to write pure functions which have the benefit of reusability and modularity. aka functions which don't rely on state outside of the function and doesn't cause side effects.
+- Pure functions.
+Aim to write pure functions which have the benefit of reusability and modularity, aka functions which don't rely on state outside of the function and doesn't cause side effects.